rackerlabs/docs-developer-blog/_posts/2018-09-28-molecule-for-ansible-role-creation.md

 ```

-Reading into the error tells us it was an "error" in Vagrant, and not necessarily one with `molecule` itself.
+Reading into the error tells us it was an "error" in Vagrant and not necessarily one with `molecule` itself.
 We can look at the file provided in the error output for more clues.

 ```
 ~/Projects/example_playbooks/nginx_install$ cat /tmp/molecule/nginx_install/default/vagrant-nginx_install.err